|Quick Facts: Janitors and Building Cleaners|

 |No formal educational credential|

 |Short-term on-the-job training|

-Employment of janitors and building cleaners is projected to grow 12 percent from 2012 to 2022, about as fast as the average for all occupations.
-Many new jobs are expected in facilities related to health care, as this industry is expected to grow rapidly.
+Employment of janitors and building cleaners is projected to grow 6 percent from 2020 to 2030, about as fast as the average for all occupations.

 Compare the job duties, education, job growth, and pay of janitors and building cleaners with similar occupations.